logo

 There are no “use it or lose it” class schedules to follow, no investment in a video library that contains many topics you don’t really need to see, just your individual work and one-on-one personal consultation at a time that is convenient for you.
 You pay for what you need and pay as you go (stop anytime).
 When you are satisfied that you have gained the improved competency you need, just say so and we will bring our work to a close.

-Also, I use virtual technology for our meetings which eliminates the inconveniences of needing office space, traveling time, and traffic.
-I can meet with you anywhere you are, as long as there is a reliable Internet connection at your location.
+I use virtual technology for our meetings which eliminates the inconveniences of needing office space, traveling time, and traffic.
+I can meet with you online no matter where you are in the world, as long as there is a reliable Internet connection at your location.

-The following list briefly introduces the skill areas in which I help international students and scholars.
-If you have any questions or would like to inquire about availability, you can contact me by using this form.
+If you have any questions or would like to inquire about my availability, you can contact me by using this form.
 My rates are listed here.

 ____________________________________________